 05. Balance aesthetics and speed

 The team at Etsy approach web performance by understanding that it's a major part of the overall user experience.
-"We find it's important to balance aesthetics and speed, and to work toward understanding the business impact of both as much as possible," explains senior engineering manager, Lara Hogan.
+"We find it's important to balance aesthetics and speed, and to work toward understanding the business impact of both as much as possible," explains senior engineering manager Lara Hogan (opens in new tab).
 "We run A/B tests that measure design changes as well as performance changes to ensure we're building the best user experience possible for our members.
 We work on keeping performance top-of-mind throughout the product design process by making it easier to test and measure."

 06. Lock down your frame rate